wdporter/i-am-that-vuepress/95-accept-life-as-it-comes/readme.md

-# 95. Accept Life As It Comes
+# 95. Accept Life as it Comes

 >At every moment whatever comes to you unasked for — comes from God. … Accept life as it comes and you will find it a blessing.